 These are the steps I took to put my business back into my control.

 Go ahead!
 Like or Follow as many people as you the platform allows you each day.

 Who inspires you and your business?
 If your niche is food blogging, then observe a veteran food blogger’s social media cues.
 Who are they following?
 Who follows them?
 You have something to offer that crowd rather than a software blogger’s.

 As a blogger geared toward Women, I know that my bread-and-butter isn’t going to be single guys.
-The name gives it away.
 Knowing this, I am slightly choosy in following mainly women, and especially the ones that share the same life space as me.
 They’re the ones who I write to, so they’re the ones I want to follow me.

 Return the Favor

 As you start to have Likes/Follows trickle in, make sure you follow them back.
 Many people appreciate your helping them and their goals, so they adhere to a like-for-like system.
 But never expect this.

 Remember?
 It’s not personal; it’s business.
 If a person or business doesn’t follow you too, consider if you really want to continue to follow them.

 Note: It’s actually a GOOD thing when some people don’t follow you back.
 You want to be building a following that will engage with you and your business.